Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Examples

 In the particular case that $(S(t))_{t\geq 0}$ can be represented by the entropic risk measure, as a byproduct of Theorem~\ref{thm:WS}, we recover that $\mu_t$ satisfies the Talagrand $T_2$ inequality, see~\cite[Chapter~22]{Villani09} and~\cite{Talagrand96}.
-Denote by $\n(0,t\one)$ the $d$-dimensional normal distribution with mean zero and covariance matrix $t\one$, where $\one\in\R^{d\times d}$ is the identity matrix.
+The proof uses the fact that the sequence $(I(\pi_n^t)f)_{n\in\N}$ is non-increasing for all $t\geq 0$ and $f\in\Cb$, see~\cite[Lemma 3.10]{FKN23}.

-\begin{corollary} It holds $\W_2(\nu,\mu_t)\leq\sqrt{2t H(\nu|\mu_t)}$ for all $t\geq 0$ and $\nu\in\P_2$, where $H(\nu|\mu_t)$ denotes the relative entropy of $\nu$ w.r.t. $\mu_t:=\n(0,t)$. \end{corollary} \begin{proof} Choose $\psi_t:=\id_{\R^d}$, $\mu_t:=\n(0,t\one)$ and $\varphi(v):=\nicefrac{v^2}{2}$ for all $t,v\geq 0$.
+\begin{corollary} It holds $\W_2(\nu,\mu_t)\leq\sqrt{2t H(\nu|\mu_t)}$ for all $t\geq 0$ and $\nu\in\P_2$, where $H(\nu|\mu_t)$ denotes the relative entropy of $\nu$ w.r.t. $\mu_t:=\n(0,t\one_d)$. \end{corollary} \begin{proof} Choose $\psi_t:=\id_{\Rd}$, $\mu_t:=\n(0,t\one_d)$ and $\varphi(v):=\frac{v^2}{2}$ for all $t,v\geq 0$.
 Let $(W_t)_{t\geq 0}$ be a $d$-dimensional Brownian motion.
 We show that